cpiod/HellpediaCE/README.md

 1. Create a "mods" folder in the Jupiter Hell root directory if it does not exist.
 2. Create a "HellpediaCE" folder inside the "mods" folder.
-3. Inside the "HellpediaCE" folder", put the content of this archive: https://github.com/cpiod/HellpediaCE/archive/refs/heads/main.zip
+3. Inside the "HellpediaCE" folder, put the content of this archive: https://github.com/cpiod/HellpediaCE/archive/refs/heads/main.zip

 In the end, the folder structure should be: "(jupiter hell root directory) > mods > HellpediaCE > main.lua".